The-AEGIS-Initiative/lernrobotics/README.md

     + [Component Organization](#component-organization)
     + [Contexts](#contexts)
     + [GraphQL](#graphql)

+## Getting Started
+Check our issue board for [Good First Issues](https://github.com/The-AEGIS-Initiative/lernrobotics/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+These tasks are a great starting point to get yourself familiarized with the codebase.

 ## Development Setup

 As this is an multi-component application built on AWS, the development setup is rather involved.
 Feel free to reach out to us on our [Discord](https://discord.gg/sDgHhzj) with any questions!